Fundraising leadership for growing nonprofits

 Some fundraising roles still require significant training, direction, and day-to-day management.

-Collaborative Cause brings senior fundraising leadership and practical implementation support that can step in quickly and build capacity over time.
+Collaborative Cause brings senior fundraising leadership and focused implementation support to help move work forward more quickly and build capacity over time.

 The work matters, but it can be hard to give it the focus and follow-through it needs.